SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 ## Connect an Office 365 group using the SharePoint user interface

 One approach to connect an Office 365 group to your site is to use the option available in the user interface.
-By selecting the **gear** icon in the navigation bar, you can select the **Connect to new Office 365 Group** option, which launches a wizard that walks you through the group connection process as shown in the following screenshots.
+By selecting the **gear** icon in the navigation bar, you can select the **Connect to new Office 365 Group** option, which launches a wizard that walks you through the group-connection process as shown in the following screenshots.

 **Site actions menu (gear icon)**